bitzj2015/EE599-Final-Project/README.md

 ## Notes:
 * Please run `git pull` and fix your local conflicts, before you upload your commits using `git push`.
+* If you want to keep something locally without being uploaded to github, add them into `.gitignore`.

 ## References:
 * [Deep Reinforcement Learning for Dialogue Generation.](https://arxiv.org/pdf/1606.01541.pdf)